rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-nextcloud/index.md

 #### Configuring the Nextcloud service

-After logging in with the administrator account, settings for the Nextcloud server can be made from the "Settings" item in the admin account's drop-down menu:
+After logging in with the administrator account, the Nextcloud server can be configured from the "Settings" item in the admin account's drop-down menu:

 ![Nextcloud Settings](Nextcloud_Settings_1200.png)